Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 Can Labradors be Dangerous?

 Yes, Labrador Retrievers can be dangerous.
-Their fierce loyalty to their haman pack members make them dangerous if they perceive threats.
+Their fierce loyalty to their human pack members makes them dangerous if they perceive threats.

 Do Labradors Ever Attack?